kamykaze/kr4mb_mappings/README.md

 or

 4b.
-Copy the contents of the private.xml to the top of your private.xml
+Copy the items of this [private.xml](private.xml) to your private.xml